-On Sunday, September 15, 2019 at 2 pm, there will be a presentation by University of New Mexico Political Science Department Professor Emeritus Dr. Christine Sierra and staff from the Menaul Historical Library of the Southwest.
-Dr. Sierra will present a brief history, including historic photos, of the private Presbyterian Church-related Menaul School, founded in 1896.
+On Sunday, September 15, 2019, there was a presentation by University of New Mexico Political Science Department Professor Emeritus Dr. Christine Sierra and staff from the Menaul Historical Library of the Southwest.
+Dr. Sierra presented a brief history, including historic photos, of the private Presbyterian Church-related Menaul School, founded in 1896.
 The campus was originally intended as a boarding elementary grade school for Spanish speaking boys.
 Currently it is a co-ed middle school and high school.

-Also, three members from the volunteer staff, Nona Browne, Rudy Laumbach, and Francis Chang, from the Menaul Historical Library of the Southwest will describe their mission which is to preserve and protect the documents and artifacts that describe the history and roles played by all of the Presbyterian mission schools and medical clinics located throughout the Southwest.
-They will also reminisce about their own personal history with Menaul School.
+Three members from the volunteer staff, Nona Browne, Rudy Laumbach, and Francis Chang, from the Menaul Historical Library of the Southwest described their mission which is to preserve and protect the documents and artifacts that describe the history and roles played by all of the Presbyterian mission schools and medical clinics located throughout the Southwest.
+They also reminisced about their own personal history with Menaul School.

 Dr. Christine Marie Sierra is Professor Emerita in Political Science from the University of New Mexico.
 On the faculty for 28 years, Dr. Sierra taught and researched in the field of American politics with an emphasis on the study of race, ethnicity, and gender.
 She has been a member of the Advisory Board of the Menaul Historical Library of the Southwest since 2015.